gentry-php/gentry/docs/writing/complex.md

 For per-test setup and teardown (like loading a database fixture), use `__wakeup` and `__sleep` respectively.

-Each of these methods may be annotated with an `@Description`.
+Each of these methods may be annotated with a `@Description`.
 Note this will only be outputted when running in verbose mode.

 For reusable objects, the following pattern is common: